afaces/afaces.github.io/donate.md

 ## Make sure you really want to donate, there is not a refund.

-#### Double click on any button with the amount you want to proceed to donate

 ###### please wait a few seconds for the page to be loaded.